yaldabaoth444/Asphalt9/README.md

 [example race](https://www.youtube.com/watch?v=yx-xXiE0fXM)

+The principle of the main.js:
+If Hunt + MP2 + MP1 are activated
+The main cycle is a race in MP1

+During MP2, every race there is a check: Is it time to go Hunt
+If it is, the cycle is interrupted and the Hunt race cycle is started a specified number of times

+During MP1, every race there is a check: It is not the time to go Hunt or MP2
+If it is, the cycle is interrupted and the corresponding Hunt or MP2 cycle is started a specified number of times

+if both cycles have been run a given number of times, the Hunt cycle is started automatically

+By setting 0 in the huntCounts|mp1Counts|mp2Counts parameters, we exclude them from work, thus setting which cycles we need at the moment.
+mp2EveryMinutes - preferably set in such a way that in the next cycle the machines will be refueled and will be able to pass a specified number of times
+huntEveryMinutes - calculated automatically because it depends on the availability of tickets

 Latest changes:
 💥navigation refactoring
 Now there is only one directory with all available signs, and in the route sets the signs that will be active